 Discussion

-This research set out to critically evaluate the ways in which career aspiration intervention approaches have/have not addressed the changing career conditions to gain insights and identify gaps in how children’s career pursuits are supported.
+This research set out to critically evaluate the ways in which career aspiration intervention approaches have/have not addressed the changing career conditions to gain insights and identify gaps in how children’s and adolescents’ career pursuits are supported.
 Beginning with the identified age-related approaches, the potential need to shift attention more toward earlier interventions with children to counteract their narrowing of career options is discussed in conjunction with the cognitive and emotional challenges of learning about job change and making informed decisions.

-Personal factors
+Personal Factors

-Age-related approaches
+Age-Related Approaches

 As highlighted in the review findings, there are several reasons interventions could target children prior to and/or during adolescence.
-Unlike pre-adolescent children, adolescents are closer to important subject and career decision making points (Piesch et al., 2020) and they likely possess more career knowledge and understanding of their aspirations to make more informed decisions (Helwig, 2003).
+Unlike pre-adolescent children, adolescents are closer to important subject and career decision-making points (Piesch et al., 2020) and they likely possess more career knowledge and understanding of their aspirations to make more informed decisions (Helwig, 2003).
 Interventions focused on children at this stage of development can therefore potentially affect aspirational change that need only be sustained over a comparably shorter duration of time to result in career-related choices corresponding to emerging career conditions.
-This intervention timing may also be consistent with insights on how individuals tend to use availability heuristics when forming a decision by drawing on information that can be more readily recalled from memory (Kahneman, 2011), such as career information acquired close to decision making points.
+This intervention timing may also be consistent with insights on how individuals tend to use availability heuristics when forming a decision by drawing on information that can be more readily recalled from memory (Kahneman, 2011), such as career information acquired close to decision-making points.

 Emphasising an alternative viewpoint, some intervention studies involving pre-adolescent children articulated the reasoning that it is valuable to support younger children in forming their career aspirations to overcome persistent group disparities in job aspirations and aspiration-vacancy gaps (Emembolu et al., 2019).
 Because children’s aspirations become more stable in adolescence, and stereotyping and narrowing of career options can begin from an early age (Lee, 2012), it is plausible that earlier interventions with pre-adolescent children may be necessary to reduce career option narrowing and/or affect sufficient belief and interest change to produce career aspiration changes over the long-term (Archer et al., 2014).
 However, findings from this review indicate a possible tension in that most intervention studies involved participants between the ages of 11-18 and often provided learning experiences focused on specific occupations or sectors such as STEM.